Another-DevX/Another-DevX/README.md

 # Hi there 👋, I'm Luis
 ## Full-stack Enginner 🚀
 ### About Me:
-- 🔭 I’m currently working on [ClickGreen](https://www.clickgreenapp.com/)
+- 🔭 I’m currently working at [Kolektivo labs](https://www.kolektivo.co/)
 - 👀 I'm interested in web3 development
-- 🌱 I'm currently learning Solidity and Rust
+- 🌱 I'm currently learning Account Abstraction and ZK-Proofs
 - 💞️ I'm looking to collaborate on open source projects
 -
 I'm passionate about full-stack web development and dedicated to creating interactive and dynamic web pages using different tools and frameworks.
 On the front-end, I use React.js to create graphical interfaces and reactive components that allow effective interactions with users.
 I also have experience with Next.js to enhance the efficiency and scalability of my applications.